itayg25/point_lio_unilidar/README.md

 Besides, to ensure proper initialization of the IMU, it is advisable to keep the lidar in a stationary state during the initial few seconds of algorithm execution.

+you can use `tmux` to run both commands at the same time

 Run `unilidar`:
 ```
 cd unilidar_sdk/unitree_lidar_ros